 Skip to Content

 We are looking for creative, enthusiastic and dedicated students who demonstrate skill and passion for design and the visual arts.
 There are no required school subjects, but students who do well in NCEA Level 2 art, design or technology (or equivalent) may be granted automatic entry to the programme without having to submit a portfolio.
-The requirements for automatic entry are: NCEA Level 2 with Excellence, including an excellence endorsement in an approved art, design or technology subject.
+The requirements for automatic entry are: NCEA Level 2 with Merit or Excellence, including a Merit or Excellence endorsement in an approved art, design or technology subject.

 Entry to the University is confirmed once you have achieved University Entrance.